 My search for shelving began.
 I started at Houzz.com.
 If you haven't checked out the Houzz site yet you are in for a treat.
 It is full of inspiring decorating pictures for any style you desire.
 I just typed "small bathroom storage ideas" on the search line and found pages and pages of options to consider.
-After several weeks of weighing my options I settled on wanting a white cabinet with glass doors and simple architectural features.
+After several weeks of weighing my options, I settled on wanting a white cabinet with glass doors and simple architectural features.
 (Please note that this post includes affiliate links for your shopping convenience.
 If you purchase through one of these links I will be compensated with a few pennies to help support this blog.)

 I found a few options.
 This Cartwright Wall Mount Cabinet from Restoration Hardware was a perfect option.
 It fulfilled all of my requirements and had the added bonus of glass shelving inside the cabinet.
 I love glass shelving.
-At a price of $349.00 plus $21.00 in shipping I wanted to try to do better.
+At a price of $385.00 plus $21.00 in shipping, I wanted to try to do better.

 |Cartwright Cabinet from Restoration Hardware|